dremio-hub/dremio-sqllite-connector/README.md

 ## Adding a SQLite Source in Dremio

-To add SQLite as a source in Dremio enter a name and the SQLite database file to connect to in the 'New SQLite Source' window.
-The database can be found by running the command '.databases' in SQLite which will show a list of all databases in the current connection, for example '/home/sqlite/test.db'.
+Once the connector has been added, log in to Dremio.
+Inside Dremio, click on the plus sign to add a new data source, and select SQLite from the list of available sources.
+In the 'New SQLite Source' window enter a name and the SQLite database file and click Save.
+The database file name can be found by running the command '.databases' in SQLite which will show a list of all databases in the current connection, for example '/home/sqlite/test.db'.